120 Introductory Chemistry (4)

 425 Medicinal Chemistry (4)

 A comprehensive, yet balanced introduction, to medicinal chemistry with an emphasis on the chemical and pharmaceutical principles related to understanding structure-activity relationships and molecular mechanisms of drug action.
 The course will cover the discovery and design of drugs, pharmacokinetics, drug metabolism, natural product discovery and isolation, organic synthesis, as well as drug development from the research stage through to marketing of the final product.
 Prerequisites: CHEM 222 and 330.
-Offered winter or spring of even-numbered years.
+Offered spring of even-numbered years.

 438 Advanced Biochemistry (4)